 In addition to freshly roasted coffee available in cups or by the bag, Fábrica sells light cafe fare and baked goods like pasteis de natas and chocolate brownies.
 Coffee fans can often smell beans roasting in the back of the cafe.

 We’d probably frequent Fábrica more often if its Lisbon cafes offered free internet.
 Instead, we stop at Fábrica when we need a coffee break when we’re doing errands and need a caffeine jolt.
-The service is friendly, and the shop provides a comfortable respite from Lisbon’s touristic hordes.
+With its friendly service, Fábrica provides a comfortable respite from Lisbon’s touristic hordes.

 Pro Tip